Configuring Service Chaining with Security Groups

 • Services that perform only source NAT on the traffic are configured with action of route only for the reverse direction of traffic.

-When no action is configured for any direction, the service sequences inside the chain are treated as requiring redirection in both directions.
-Fail-action and threshold features will not be supported for sequences in the service-chain that have action of route configured for either the forward or reverse directions.
+When no action is configured for any direction, the service functions inside the chain are treated as requiring redirection in both directions.
+Fail-action and threshold features will not be supported for service functions in the service-chain that have action of route configured for either the forward or reverse directions.

 Figure 4.
 2-arm Load-balancer (without SNAT) Service Device Insertion